AREAS OF EXPERTISE

 Among her other books are Painting Shakespeare Red.
 An East-European Appropriation, co-author, (University of Delaware Press, 2001), The Merchant of Venice, (Humanities-ebooks.co.uk, 2008), Shakespeare in the New Europe, co-editor, (Sheffield Academic Press, 1994, rept.
 2015).

-Sokolova initiated the Annual Notre Dame Shakespeare Lecture in Honor of Professor Sir Stanley Wells at the London Global Gateway.
+Sokolova initiated the Annual Notre Dame Shakespeare Lecture in Honor of Professor Sir Stanley Wells at Notre Dame London.
 She is a founder member of the European Shakespeare Research Association (ESRA), and has served as member of its board.

 SELECT WORKS: